Phenzic/technical-writing-bounty/build_a_dao_on_fuel/draft.md

 ## Conclusion
 Congratulations on building your first Decentralized Autonomous Organization on the Fuel blockchain.
-You created your DAO contract using Sway, compiled it, and deployed it to the fuel testnet using your developer wallet configured locally; you also generated an ABI instance to make contract calls on your frontend application.
+You created your DAO contract using Sway, compiled it, and deployed it to the Fuel testnet using your developer wallet configured locally.
+You also generated an ABI instance to make contract calls on your front-end application.
-After this experience, it goes beyond saying the skills you have acquired to go on building more complex solutions on the Fuel Blockchain.
+After this experience, it goes beyond saying the skills you have acquired to go on building more complex solutions on the Fuel blockchain.